Produce Safety for School Gardens Training Program

 Sponsors who wish to apply to pilot the Produce Safety for School Gardens Training Program must meet the following criteria:

-- Applicants must have operated an edible school garden program for at least two full continuous school years prior to applying.
+1. Applicants must have operated an edible school garden program for at least one full continuous school years prior to applying.

-- Applicant must plan to have the school garden in operations throughout the grant period.
+2. Applicant must plan to have the school garden in operation throughout the grant period.

-- Applicants must currently employ or contract food service staff, classroom educator(s), and school garden coordinator(s) who manage, maintain, or utilize an edible school garden program.
+4. Applicants must currently employ or contract food service staff, classroom educator(s), and school garden coordinator(s) who manage, maintain, or utilize an edible school garden program.
 The school garden coordinator position may also be the identified food service staff or classroom educator.
-A minimum of two staff members are required from each pilot organization to participate in the Produce Safety Workgroup.
+A minimum of two staff members per age group track are required from each pilot organization to participate in the Produce Safety Workgroup.
+If applying to both age group tracks, the school garden coordinator position or food service staff may be the same individuals, however the organization must have two classroom educators who can pilot the program with their respective age group.

 Priorities